janwilmans/copperspice-gettingstarted/copperspice.md

 - atomic support (QAtomicInt, QAtomicPointer) wrapping the C++ standard library functionality
 - QLocale refactored to use UTF-8 strings for better Unicode text support
 - Codecs now use UTF-8 strings
-- Improved platform specific support for
+- Centralized all platform specific code to single location to make it maintainable

-Redesigned plugin system
-Integration of CsSignal

-Improved thread aware Signal/Slot delivery
-Increased efficiency while maintaining the full Signal/Slot API Deadlocks in Signal/Slot processing have been eliminated Integration of CsString
+- The plugin system was rewritten from scratch and is now robust and free of undefined behaviour
-Improved storage to properly represent Unicode strings Added new QString8 (UTF-8) and QString16 (UTF-16) classes QString is synonymous with QString8
+- QString is now synonymous with QString8
-Moved various formatting methods to the new QStringParser class Developed a new QRegularExpression class which uses iterators internally to handle UTF-8 and UTF-16 Created a new QStringView class which works correctly with the new QString classes Remove string surrogate checking since it is not required with UTF-8 / UTF-16 encoding
+- Various formatting methods found a new home in QStringParser
+- QRegularExpression can handle both UTF-8 and UTF-16
+- QStringView to use with QString

 # Removed features

 - dropped support of obsolete platforms
+- removed string surrogate checking since it is not required with UTF-8 / UTF-16 encoding

 ## Building